toddcf/code-snippets/javascript/template-literals.md

 ```

-## Benefits of Using Template Strings
+## Benefits of Using Template Literals

 Easier for humans to read and edit.